Where is the Church Now when it comes to meeting the needs of those who struggle with Homosexuality?

 But my heart was heavy for another reason, I was concerned this event will make the Church shrink back into its already fearful place of meeting the needs of Christian brothers and sisters in the Church who struggle with homosexuality.

 After I read the U.S. Supreme Court's opinion on why Same Sex Marriage should be legal in all 50 states, I was extremely upset about one particular paragraph that was written.

 "No union is more profound than marriage, for it embodies the highest ideals of love, fidelity, devotion, sacrifice, and family.
 In forming a marital union, two people become something greater than once they were,"- Justice Kennedy

-As the Church lost a legal battle over a state idea of marriage, the Church CANNOT lose the battle to love those who struggle with homosexuality, there really isn't an option, which is good.
-Now all the energy once used to keep a supposed “Biblical definition of marriage” can now be used to practically meet the needs of those who struggle with homosexuality.
+As the Church lost a legal battle over a state idea of marriage, the Church CANNOT lose the battle to love Christians who struggle with homosexuality, this isn't really an option, which is good.
+Now all the energy once used to keep a supposed “Biblical definition of marriage” can now be used to practically meet the needs of Christians who struggle with homosexuality.
 And where can we start?

-If you are a Christian, whether a laymen or leader, you can help those that struggle with homosexuality.
+If you are a Christian, whether a laymen or leader, you can help your fellow brothers and sisters that struggle with homosexuality.
 It may seem too complex or you are getting involved in something you have no clue about, but let me set this straight, we are just humans that find the same sex attractive.
-We can use that attraction to lust or love in a Christ like way, that is our battle we deal with.
+We can use that attraction to lust or love in a Christ-like way, that is our battle we deal with.
 Where you come in is by simply loving us and meeting our deep needs for brotherly and sisterly intimacy.
 You can start with the 4Ts.
-That is basically all there is too it.
+That is basically all there is to it.